SuperOfficeDocs/superoffice-docs/docs/en/marketing/learn/work-with-messages-and-templates.md

 ---
 uid: help-en-work-with-messages-and-templates
 title: work with messages and templates
-description: Just like your business card, your mailing should make a good impression.
-That’s why creating a master (corporate) template is the best way to ensure all your mailings look good, have the same design and represent your brand.
+description: Creating a master (corporate) template is the best way to ensure all your mailings look good, have the same design and represent your brand.
 author: SuperOffice RnD
 so.date: 02.16.2023
 keywords: marketing